AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 6. AWS S3 Permissions/Policies
 ------------------------------

-The following S3 IAM-Policy examples demonstrate allowing AWS API which is to write/PutObject AVX-Controller-Backup configuration file to a specified AWS-S3-Bucket and the command is issued only by your AVX controller.
+The following S3 IAM-Policy examples demonstrate allowing an AWS API to write/PutObject AVX-Controller-Backup configuration file to a specified AWS-S3-Bucket.
+The command is issued only by your AVX controller.

 Syntax: